rakkatak/sandbox/restaurant-menu/README.md

 ### loadingspinner.component.js
 Source: [loadingspinner.component.js](https://github.com/rakkatak/sandbox/blob/master/restaurant-menu/src/spinner/loadingspinner.component.js)

 The loadingSpinner component allows a spinner to be displayed when state changes are in progress.
 This component defines a controller SpinnerController.
-The SpinnerController initializes listeners, in its $onInit function, called on the initialization stage of the loadingSpinner life cycle.
+The SpinnerController initializes listeners, in its $onInit function, called on the initialization stage of the loadingSpinner component life cycle.
 There are listeners defined to listen for the following global scope events:

 #### $stateChangeStart
 When a $stateChangeStart event is issued, the showSpinner property is set to true.

 #### $stateChangeSuccess
-When a $stateChangeSuccess event is issued, the showSpinner property is set to false.
+When a $stateChangeSuccess event is issued, meaning the state has been successfully reached, the showSpinner property is set to false.

 #### $stateChangeError
 When a $stateChangeError event is issued, meaning an error in loading a state has occurred and will not be reached, the showSpinner property is set to false.

-The SpinnerController destroys each listener, in its $onDestroy function, called on the destroy stage of the loadingSpinner life cycle.
+The SpinnerController destroys each listener, in its $onDestroy function, called on the destroy stage of the loadingSpinner component life cycle.

 	 $ctrl.$onDestroy = function () {
 	     cancellers.forEach(function (item) {